sergueik/selenium_java/swd_recorder/README.md

 Due to some problem with JVM loader, these platform-dependent jars cannot be included simultaneously.
 The alternative is to package the spring-boot jar file as explained in [Multiplatform SWT](https://github.com/jendap/multiplatform-swt) project.
-Unfortulately the resulting bare-bones `multiplatform-swt-loader.jar` file is almost 10 Mb and __SWET__ jar is over 30 Mb.
+Unfortulately the resulting bare-bones `multiplatform-swt-loader.jar` file is almost 10 Mb and with all dependencies the __SWET__ jar is over 30 Mb which is not very practical.
-Therefore,  we recommend to modify the `pom.xml` and use runner scripts explained below.
+Therefore,  we recommend to modify the `pom.xml` and use runner scripts to compile it as explained below.

 #### Runner Scripts
 After the project is cloned or downloaded from from github, one will find the following `run.*` scripts helpful to compile and start the application: